LuisArmando-TestCoder/Scene-Preset-Gatsby-Template/README.md

 - String `No dependencies`
 - Quark `String dependencies only`
-- Atom `String, Quark deendencies only`
+- Atom `String, Quark dependencies only`
-- Molecule `String, Quark, Atom deendencies only`
+- Molecule `String, Quark, Atom dependencies only`
-- Compound `String, Quark, Atom, Molecule deendencies only`
+- Compound `String, Quark, Atom, Molecule dependencies only`